When to Keep a Sick Child Home

 - Signs of strep throat such as red swollen tonsils (possibly with smelly white spots), rough red patches on the roof of the mouth, a whitish tongue, fever, swollen glands, and difficulty swallowing.
 If it's strep, your child will need only a full day on antibiotics before heading back to daycare, so call your pediatrician promptly.

 - Gastrointestinal trouble.
-If a bowel problem is anything worse than slightly loose stools, keep your child at home until he's better.
+Keep your child at home until he's better.
 Also, if bowel movements have blood or mucus in them, kids should stay home and may need to see the pediatrician; this can indicate a viral or bacterial infection.
-Vomiting that goes beyond an isolated incident or is accompanied by other symptoms also calls for time at home.

 - A severe ache such as a bad headache, toothache, or ache in one limb.
 Your pediatrician will need to evaluate this type of problem, since the seriousness and possible causes vary case by case.